karl-police/docs_cpp_c_coding/docs/cpp/Smart_Pointers.md

 # Smart Pointers

 <sub>See also _<a>https://learn.microsoft.com/en-us/cpp/cpp/smart-pointers-modern-cpp</a>_</sub>
+<br><br>

-Smart Pointers are Pointers that have their own sort of memory management "technology", at cost of heap allocation.
+**Smart Pointers** are Pointers that have their own sort of memory management "technology", at cost of heap allocation.
 Depends, what kind of Smart Pointer, I guess.

 This means that these smart pointers seem to know their scope and if they're unused, they should delete itself.